Opportunity blooms in tax season

 Instead of using the assets working toward your long-term goals, consider liquidity and borrowing options based on the value of your assets, or that offer rewards like cash back or redeemable points.
 That way, you can access the cash you need to pay your tax bill while keeping your assets where they belong – invested.

-Looking to reduce your tax bill next year?
+Looking to mitigate your tax bill next year?
 Consider these tips:

 - Maximize contributions.
 Take advantage of tax breaks in your retirement accounts and make catch-up contributions once you turn 50.

 - Harvest losses.
-Consider balancing your realized capital gains by selling securities for a loss and reducing your tax liability.
+Consider balancing your realized capital gains by selling securities for a loss and mitigating your tax liability.